ICR-SC/good-practice/docs/good/instructor/tuesday.md

 >You can use git inside VSCode or RStudio.
 Both have built-in tools to help you see changes, commit, and push without using the command line.

 **[ASIDE: Show VSCode Source Control panel.]**
+**[Show a change to the readme file being made and how it looks]**

 ---

 ## Part 2.6 (starts at 28 min, takes 5 min): Using GitHub Desktop

 >GitHub Desktop is a simple app for managing git visually.
 You can use it with both GitHub and GitLab repositories.
+It also can give you a colsolidated visual overview if you use multiple different apps like jpyter, vscode and rsudio.

 **[ASIDE: Show GitHub Desktop or screenshots.
-Demonstrate opening the biomarkers project and making a commit.]**
+Demonstrate opening the biomarkers project show how it looks with the waiting commit, which we will do from VSCode.]**

 ---

 ## Part 2.7 (starts at 33 min, takes 8 min): Working with Branches

 >Branches let you try new ideas without breaking your main code.
+>Branches and the flow are a big topic and there are many ways to use them for different project types.
+An example of 6 different methods is here: https://dev.to/juniourrau/6-types-of-git-branching-strategy-g54
-Let's make a branch, switch to it, and merge it back.
+Here I will just show a simple example of making a branch, switching to it, making a change and then merging it back to main.

-#### What I Type (Live Coding):
 ```bash
 git branch experiment
 git checkout experiment